complete-dope/complete-dope.github.io/_posts/2025-02-28-Learning-Hardware.md

 GND : ground pin it allows current to flow out of internal circuit into the Ground

+### Learning ESP32 ( connecting things and playing around )
+gpio 2 is connected to inbuilt LED so if you use gpio 2 as the input high source that would mean the inbuilt led would also glow whether you want it or not .. so use some other free gpio like gpio ( 4, 5, 13, 14, 15) etc and get your work done

+Buttons ( omron b3f ) , 4 legged tactile switch when pressed creates and internal connection, pressed state is called LOW state , and unpressed state is called HIGH state.

+### Serial Port

 #### Power supply Ping
 Using Power pins that are attached to arduino with voltages